srozb/bro-manager/README.md

 ### Why phusion/baseimage base?

 Phusion/baseimage does a couple of things for you.
-First of all it solves (zombie reaping problem)[https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/].
+First of all it solves [zombie reaping problem](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/).
 Moreover it support internal cron daemon that keeps bro running in case of crashes.
-Read more (here)[https://github.com/phusion/baseimage-docker].
+Read more [here](https://github.com/phusion/baseimage-docker).

 ### How to prepare a worker machine?